 As relations with the United States soured, China and Russia declared a “no limit” partnership in February 2022.
 Since then, China has provided vital economic and diplomatic support that has helped stabilize Russia’s economy and buoy its international reputation despite the Russian invasion of Ukraine.

 Trump has called for a quick end to the war in Ukraine to refocus U.S. resources on competition with China.
-He also has questioned the value of U.S. involvement in NATO.
+He also has questioned the value of U.S. involvement in NATO, and stated that Ukraine should cede territory to Russia in order to the end the war.

 Harris said she is “troubled” by Beijing’s deepening relationship with Moscow.
 She has warned China against providing lethal support to Russia saying it would “continue the killing and further undermine a rules-based order.”
 She has pledged to support Ukraine for “as long as it takes” while calling for Russia to pay for the damage it has caused throughout the war.